smallest-inc/smallest-python-sdk/README.md

 - `sample_rate`: Audio sample rate (default: 24000)
 - `voice_id`: Voice ID (default: "emily")
 - `speed`: Speech speed multiplier (default: 1.0)
 - `consistency`: Controls word repetition and skipping.
 Decrease it to prevent skipped words, and increase it to prevent repetition.
-Only supported in `lightning-large` model.
+Only supported in `lightning-large` model. (default: 0.5)
 - `similarity`: Controls the similarity between the synthesized audio and the reference audio.
 Increase it to make the speech more similar to the reference audio.
-Only supported in `lightning-large` model.
+Only supported in `lightning-large` model. (default: 0)
 - `enhancement`: Enhances speech quality at the cost of increased latency.
-Only supported in `lightning-large` model.
+Only supported in `lightning-large` model. (default: False)
 - `add_wav_header`: Whether to add a WAV header to the output audio.

 These parameters are part of the `Smallest` instance.
 They can be set when creating the instance (as shown above).
 However, the `synthesize` function also accepts `kwargs`, allowing you to override these parameters for a specific synthesis request.